Sarath9429/SpeakEasy/README.md

 Navigate to **[http://localhost:8000](http://localhost:8000)** in your browser.

 > **Note:** Grant camera and microphone permissions when prompted.
-SynthSpeak needs both to function.
+SpeakEasy needs both to function.

 ---

 ## ☁️ Cloud Deployment (Render.com)

-SynthSpeak ships with a `render.yaml` blueprint for one-click deployment:
+SpeakEasy ships with a `render.yaml` blueprint for one-click deployment:

 1. Push your code to a GitHub repository.
 2. Log into [Render.com](https://render.com) → **New** → **Blueprint**.